 It was known as the Wickedest Town in the West and grew to about 15,000 residents at its peak.
 The mines closed in the 1950s and the population dwindled to a few hundred folks until the 1970s when the ghost town was discovered by artists and others interested in protecting its historic buildings.

-In more recent times, well actually more than 30 years ago now, Jerome generated sensational headlines across Arizona when the state police arrested the town's police chief and others for growing marijuana in the town.
+In more recent times, well actually more than 30 years ago now, Jerome generated sensational headlines across Arizona when the state police arrested the town's police chief and others in a raid aimed at marijuana growers in the town.

-Today, Jerome boasts a mix of galleries, shops, restaurants, bars and lodging, everything from bed and breakfast inns to the Jerome Grand Hotel with its Asylum Restaurant.
-Other worthy eateries include the Haunted Hambuger on the hill above Main Street, along with the Mile High Grill & Inn, Vaqueros and Bobby D's BBQ at the English Kitchen.
+Today, Jerome boasts a mix of galleries, shops, bars, a dozen restaurants and lodging.
+There are a range of choices from bed and breakfast inns to the Jerome Grand Hotel with its Asylum Restaurant.
+Some favorite dining options include Haunted Hambuger on the hill above Main Street, along with the Mile High Grill & Inn, Vaqueros and Bobby D's BBQ at the English Kitchen.

 On weekend afternoons, the Spirit Room features rock bands, starting at 2 p.m., that attract an eclectic crowd of locals, tourists